Gone Girl (Page to Screen Series)

 Former New York-based writer Nick Dunne and his glamorous wife Amy present a portrait of a blissful marriage to the public.
 But when Amy goes missing on the couple's fifth wedding anniversary, Nick becomes the prime suspect in her disappearance.
 The resulting police pressure and media frenzy cause the Dunnes' image of a happy union to crumble, leading to tantalizing questions about who Nick and Amy truly are.

-• Any tickets not sold before the show will be available at the door 30 minutes before the movie starts.
+Any tickets not sold in advance will be available at the door 30 minutes before the movie starts.

 A Paddington Party & Movie Screening

-Doors will open at 2:00 PM.
-In the hour before the 3:00 PM screening of Paddington, guests will enjoy a marmalade sandwiches, a hat decorating station, a Paddington photo booth, Paddington stickers for every child, a Paddington Politeness Pledge before the movie, and more.
+Starting at 2 PM, enjoy marmalade sandwiches, a hat decorating station, a Paddington photo booth, Paddington stickers for every child, a Paddington Politeness Pledge before the movie, and more.

 Teddy Bear Movie Night